jp1971/cpss/readme.txt

 == Changelog ==

+= 1.2 =
+* Bringing over Bootstrap form styles and prefixing them with id.
+Bootstrap is no longer needed to style form.
+* Cleaning up readme.

 = 1.1 =
 * Fixed an error in the JavaScript that was causing the popup to fail.